Both laws aim to save lives by encouraging people to call 911 without fear of punishment, but..

 Provide their name to the dispatcher

-Stay with the person
+Stay with the person needing assistance

-Cooperate with police/medical responders.
+Cooperate with police and medical responders.

 Does not provide immunity for:

-Distribution of alcohol to minors
+Providing or distributing alcohol to minors

 Other unrelated criminal offenses

-Impact on youth:
+Impact on Youth:

 Encourages students to seek emergency medical help immediately.